bloominstituteoftechnology/ios-swiftlint-rules/README.md

-# ios-swiftlint-rules
-SwiftLint rules for iOS apps
+# SwiftLint rules for iOS apps at Lambda School

 1. Add both of these files into your project (.swiftlint.yml is a hidden file)
 2. It may be easier to copy/paste into a file you create with Xcode (or your favorite editor)